Storyvault Films: Sky Arts Portrait and Landscape Artist of the Year

 Eye PR worked with the Peel Group for almost five years to help put its Gloucester Quays retail outlet on the map.
 The client tasked us to help develop a number of events to encourage people to visit the area outside a 10-15 mile radius.
 We collaborated with the Peel Group marketing team to support and develop a number of ‘destination’ events that would appeal to a broad family audience; while visiting these events, the aim was to entice them into the retail outlet with offers and promotions.

-The first Gloucester Quays Food Festival was held in 2011 – its success meant that it became an annual event and we also went on to develop a Gloucester Quays Garden Festival and a regular Gloucester Quays Victorian Market.
-We helped develop the PR and marketing planning for all these events.
-For the Food Festival, we worked with celebrity chefs James Martin, Gino D’Acampo, and collaborated with Tom and Henry Herbert (the ‘Fabulous Baker Brothers’) and Stacie Stewart.
+We managed the first ever Gloucester Quays Food Festival, and its success enabled us to develop the event as an annual event and a must visit for ‘foodies’.
+We then helped develop the Gloucester Quays Garden Festival and a Gloucester Quays Victorian Market using similar strategies, developing the PR and marketing planning to ensure they had a following and a place on the calendar - not just for those living within a 10 mile radius, but further afield.
+For the Food Festival, we worked with celebrity chefs James Martin, Gino D’Acampo, and collaborated with Tom and Henry Herbert (the ‘Fabulous Baker Brothers’) and baker Stacie Stewart.
 For the Garden Festival we secured gardeners David Domoney and worked alongside Diarmuid Gavin, Charlie Dimmock and Carol Klein of BBC Gardener's World.

-Working closely with this celebrity talent, we created VIP packages, and photocalls with celebrity guests to maximise exposure in diary pages and style sections of the national and regional press (including placements in highly competitive Listings and What’s on sections).
+Working closely with partnering Talent, we created VIP packages, and photocalls to maximise exposure in diary pages and style sections of the national and regional press including placements in highly competitive Listings and What’s on sections.
 The annual events continue to attract hundreds of thousands of visitors each year, and remain at the heart of the strategy for the Gloucester Quays development.

 Not long before Eye PR was appointed, LA fitness secured a £30 million investment programme for its 81 clubs across the UK, including refurbishing all its gyms.
 We were tasked with managing the brand and corporate profile at a national, regional and local level.
 We were asked to come up with a creative idea that would help create buzz in October in London (where 20% of its clubs are based) and to ‘warm up’ the media in the run up to its most important trading month - January.